- Metal and polymer construction

 Airseal – to use all your energy efficiently

-To avoid any unwanted energy loss when firing your airsoft sniper, you need to make sure that the airseal in the chamber and cylinder head is as good as it can get.
-There are many methods on how to improve the airseal for your gun.
+To avoid any unwanted energy loss when firing your airsoft sniper, you need to ensure that the air seal in the chamber and cylinder head is as good as possible.
+There are many methods how to improve the air seal for your gun.

 Unfortunately, there isn’t a simple, good-for-all solution to this problem.
 What you can do is upgrade the nozzle.
 You can upgrade the inner barrel and use the right size BBs.

 Airseal will also influence the FPS consistency of your sniper rifle.
 The goal here is to have the ideal consistency where the pressure for each next shot is the same as it was for the previous.
-This is impossible to reach as there will always be some energy loss in a real-life scenario, but we need to strive for the closest possible result.
-This can be achieved by upgrading the airseal and pressure system.
+This is impossible to reach as there will always be some energy loss in a real-life scenario, but we must strive for the closest possible result.
+This can be achieved by upgrading the air seal and pressure system.

 The durability upgrades for your airsoft sniper rifle

 It can be a painful blow when any of the parts in your sniper rifle breaks or stops responding during a game.
-So you need to make sure that you upgrade the parts of your gun that are prone to breaking the most.
+So you need to ensure that you upgrade the parts of your gun that are most prone to breaking.

-Since stock parts are mostly made out of plastic or cheap metal, they are more likely to break than high quality materials.
+Since stock parts are mostly made of plastic or cheap metal, they are more likely to break than high-quality materials.